nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 [persons section](#persons-section)
 * `PERSON_INDEX` **must be a positive integer**: 1, 2, 3,...
 * Each field only updates if the flag for that field is specified.
-* When editing tags, the existing tags of the person will be replaced by the new tags specified.
+* When editing tags, the existing tags of the person will be **completely replaced** by the new tags specified.
-* You can remove all the person’s tags by typing `-t` without specifying any tags after it.
+* So, you can remove all the person’s tags by typing `-t` without specifying any tags after it.

 **Command Aliases:**
 - `edit p`